dschreij/effort-server/README.md

   bindIp: 0.0.0.0
 ```

 to allow access from outside.
 To make this setting in effect, we have to restart MongoDB.
-Execute these commands in succession:
+Execute these commands in succession in your opened PowerShell:

 ```powershell
 net stop MongoDB